stratosphereips/MIPSEval/README.md

 - Configurable attack logic via YAML
 - Supports both OpenAI and local LLMs
 - JSONL logging of interaction history
+- Fully automated evaluation
+- Strategy and execution are performed by LLMs
+- 3 prompt types: Benign, Probing, and Malicious
+- Strategies are updated based on the ongoing conversation
+- LLM is used to judge success
+- High variety of malicious tasks and jailbreaks/prompt injections
+- Working in explore or exploit mode
+- Evolving of successful strategies
+- Any LLM can be tested with MIPSEval
+- An extensible framework that allows evaluation of other aspects of LLMs

 ## Installation